 Education

-Andrew joined the Class Action Clinic as the staff lawyer shortly after it opened in 2020.
-Prior to that, he gained class action experience in private practice as a plaintiff side lawyer.
+Andrew is the founding Staff Lawyer at the Class Action Clinic.
+Prior to his role here, he gained class action experience in private practice as a plaintiff side lawyer.
 His first introduction to this work was as a an articling student clerking at the Superior Court of Justice in Toronto, where he assisted judges on many class action matters, including a multi-year common issues trial.

 As the Clinic’s Staff Lawyer, Andrew supervises and mentors student caseworkers and routinely represents clients through claims processes, at settlement approval hearings, and providing important, non-partisan, independent legal advice.